beiko-lab/sarand/README.md

 ### Testing

-You can test your install has worked by...
+You can test your install has worked by running the test script via `bash test/test.sh` This will execute sarand on a test dataset (using the following command) and check all the expected outputs are created correctly.

-This will execute sarand on a test dataset and check all the expected outputs are created correctly.
+    `sarand -i test/spade_output/assembly_graph_with_scaffolds.gfa -o test/test_output -a metaspades -k 55`

 ## Usage